jayant141191/Data_Engineering_Pipeline/README.md

 Below are the instructions describing which directory contains answers to which coding challenge and also any additional required documentation.

 # Note
-All SQL queries have been written for PostgresSQL DB
+All SQL queries have been written for PostgreSQL DB

 # Coding Challenge